-Recommendations: Grade 9 or first year P.E. students.
+Recommendations: 9th and 10th grade students.
 Career Pathways: Health Services, Human Services This course is the foundation of general fitness and or sports' strength and conditioning program.
-This course must be taken as a Recommendation to all other P.E.
+This course must be taken as a prerequisite to all other P.E.
 Courses.

 1PEH210 F.A.S.S.T.
-Fitness II (Semester, 1/2 credit)
+Fitness II (Semester, 1⁄2 credit)

-Recommendations: Successful completion of F.A.S.S.T.
+Recommendations: 9th-12th grade students who have successfully completed F.A.S.S.T.
 Fitness I Career Pathways: Health Services, Human Services This course will be for athletes who want to continue to focus on improving their strength and conditioning.
 It will be an advanced, workout based class.